Post-Doctoral Researcher (Part time, fixed term)

 Fixed Term: Two year, fixed term

 Location: Henry Moore Studios and Gardens, Perry Green, East Hertfordshire

 This is an excellent opportunity that will enable a recent PhD graduate or Early Career Researcher to gain experience in a thriving cultural and research institution, as well as the opportunity to develop their own research portfolio in a supportive and well established research environment.
 We particularly welcome applications from black and ethnic minority candidates who are under-represented within the organisation.

-The successful candidate will be a pro-active and knowledgable post-doctoral researcher, whose expertise in the histories of sculpture will complement that of the Henry Moore Institute’s current Research Team and will form a key element of our public programme.
+The successful candidate will be a pro-active and knowledgable post-doctoral researcher, whose expertise in the histories of sculpture will complement that of the current team at Henry Moore Studios & Gardens and will form a key element of our public programme.
 Candidates will be able to demonstrate a range of research, writing and communication skills, and will be comfortable working both as part of the Research Team and independently.
 A current institutional affiliation is not necessary for this post.

 Our successful candidate will have completed or be due to submit a PhD in Art History or a related subject.
 They will have a detailed knowledge of sculpture and its histories and will demonstrate a commitment to diversity and inclusivity.
 They will have excellent organisation and communication skills and a good level of IT skills.
 They will be able to organise their workload and remain calm under pressure.